 The project boundary encompasses the physical geographical location of the two generating units.
-The units may from time to time import electricity from the grid.
+Units may from time to time use a back up generator for which the diesel usage should be monitored.
+In addition, the Units The units may from time to time import electricity from the Grid - thisgrid.